+The metaverse is hard to define because it's still evolving.
+It blends digital and physical (“phygital") worlds to create a unique, immersive experience where users can interact with each other.
+Many users access this new world through augmented reality (AR) and virtual reality (VR) technologies.
 “The metaverse is emerging at a time when a more decentralized internet is also under construction, commonly referred to as Web3.
 The two are related, but whether the success of one will depend on the success of the other is a topic of debate,” says Frank Young, chief strategy officer at Global Payments.

 In a centralized metaverse, one entity governs and controls the experience—often an institution or company that people know and trust.
-Individual users will interact in a space overseen by leadership teams and monetized according to the governing entity's strategic vision.
+Individual users interact in a space overseen by leadership teams and monetized according to the governing entity's strategic vision.
 Massive multiplayer games like Roblox and Fortnite are great examples—the entities that run them build the user experience and develop community rules.

 Where people go, businesses follow

 Current projections for the metaverse represent an $8-13 trillion market opportunity by 2030 with as many as 5 billion users.
 It's no surprise that major brands are jumping in as fast as they can.

 - Nike's “Nikeland” experience in Roblox offers participants promotions and visual showrooms.
 With a click of a button, participants can jump in and play games and style their avatars with Nike branding.

 - Hyundai's “Mobility Adventure” combines a sense of fun with product marketing and education.
 Blocky avatars show off Hyundai vehicle technology, creating an immersive experience for the user.